krzysztofzuraw/blog/src/now.md

 ---
-layout: layouts/article.html
+layout: layouts/post.html
-title: Now
+title: What I'm doing now
+date: 2022-01-14
 eleventyNavigation:
   key: Now
   parent: Footer
   order: 2
 ---

-# What I'm doing now
+- Resting and embracing slow life
+- Taking care of shetland sheepdog
+- Leading one of the teams at [Ingrid](https://ingrid.com)

 Make sure to check out [nownownow.com](https://nownownow.com/) for a list of everyone’s `/now` pages!

-Going back to what my now:

-- Taking break from social media
-- Trying splitted ergonomic keyboard & trackball
-- Preparing for sheltie puppy

-Last updated on <time date="2021-04-15">{% humanizeDate "2021-04-15" %}</time>